Montclair United Soccer Club

 Grades 1-2: Free kick from the half way (midfield) line

-Grades 3-4: When a foul in the penalty box is called on a defending player, a direct free kick will be awarded to the opposing team from outside the penalty box, not from the point of infraction.
+Grades 3-4: When a foul in the penalty box is called on a defending player, a direct free kick will be awarded to the opposing team from outside the penalty box at the build out line, not from the point of infraction.
+The defending team is allowed to build a wall to defend the goal.
 A foul by the attacking team will result in a free kick for the defending team from the point of the foul.

 Grades 5-9: When a foul in the penalty box is called on a defending player, a penalty shot will be awarded to the fouled player.
 Other infractions will be offensive player of choice.
 A foul by the attacking team will result in a free kick for the defending team from the point of the foul.